afrantzis/covid-19/README.md

 client side (with embedded javascript) and dynamically downloads the latest data from the [John Hopkins CSSE repository](https://github.com/CSSEGISandData/COVID-19).

+The graph can display either the total number of cases, the number of new cases per day, or the growth ratio of the total cases per day.

-It supports both automatic and manual synchronization of the displayed time series to help compare trends.
+The page supports both automatic and manual synchronization of the displayed time series to help compare trends.

 To use this page clone the repo and point your browser to the contained index.html file.